avinashronanki/Analytics-4/README.md

 * Note: While the evaluation job is running, watch the live results in the simulator.
 Remember to look at what your car seems to be doing well versus not so well.

+## clone Model
+From the Action dropdown, select Clone.
+Use the previous experiences(Model)

 ## Download
 Click Download model.
 The downloaded file will reference the name of your model with the